 We don’t think that one way is necessarily better than the other; whichever one helps you eat balanced and nourishing meals throughout the week is the method you should follow!

-Personally, we prefer the second method, as it keeps us from getting burned out from the same meals over and over again.
+Personally, we prefer the second method, as it keeps us from getting burned out on the same meals over and over again.
 Plus, it provides more options for variation which is a huge part of enjoying healthy foods!

 Check out our article on Meal Planning for Beginners for a more comprehensive guide on meal prepping tips!